Interactive bar

 Physical Education

 Central to our teaching and learning in PE is the belief that every child can enjoy and be successful in physical activity and movement and that their effort, work and progress will be recognised and celebrated.
-There is a clear focus for learning which every child feels is achievable and relevant; every child can access all parts of the lesson.
-The language of ‘personal best’ is used so that all children can achieve in a lesson no matter what level of physical skills that they have.
+There is a clear focus for learning, which every child feels is achievable and relevant; every child can access all parts of the lesson.
+The language of ‘I try my best’ is used so that all children can achieve in a lesson no matter what level of physical skills that they have.

 Physical Activity and School Sport

-In addition to PE in curriculum time, we also strive to provide opportunities for children to participate in extra-curricular physical activity through a wide range of sporting and active clubs such as multi-sports, tag rugby, football, gymnastics, dance, yoga, running club and archery.
+In addition to PE in curriculum time, we also strive to provide opportunities for children to participate in extra-curricular physical activity through sporting and active clubs.
 Each year, we host a sports day that every child can participate in.
 All levels of ability are celebrated and opportunity is given for parents and carers to join in too.

-In year 2, children develop their swimming and water safety skills through a block of six one hour swimming lessons at New Milton Health Leisure Centre.
+In Key Stage 1, children develop their swimming and water safety skills through swimming lessons at New Milton Health and Leisure Centre.
 These lessons are planned and taught by qualified swimming instructors who enable children to gain water experience, confidence in the water and develop basic strokes.

 Impact

-All children at New Milton Infants receive a broad and balanced PE curriculum which is progressive and allows all children ample opportunity to acquire and develop fundamental skills and apply these in a wide range of sports and activities.
+All children at New Milton Infant School receive a broad and balanced PE curriculum which is progressive and allows all children ample opportunity to acquire and develop fundamental skills and apply these in a wide range of sports and activities.
 Every child is able to access the PE curriculum we offer because the environment is inclusive and makes every child feel valued.
 Children are equipped with the skills, knowledge, behaviours and attitudes to enable them to choose to be active and lead a healthy lifestyle.
 Children understand the importance of regular exercise and the benefits on their physical health and mental well-being.
-Festivals and competitions ensure our children also have the opportunity to take part in a range of sports both in and outside of school whether that be at a competitive or non-competitive level.
 Children develop pride for our school and positive attitudes which we hope enables them to continue to compete in sport in their future life.
 Through PE, children develop lifelong skills such as teamwork, sportsmanship, self-motivation, resilience and independence.

 Spiritual, Moral, Social & Cultural (SMSC) Development in PE